 When Judge Weaver first introduces himself to the courtroom, he says he is "sitting in temporarily while your good judge Maitland is recovering from a severe illness."
 Maitland is James Stewart's middle name.

-The fact that James Stewart's middle name is Maitland and the judge who was replaced by Judge Weaver was Judge Maitland is coincidental; Judge Maitland was mentioned in Robert Traver's (John Voelker's) novel "Anatomy Of A Murder," which preceded the movie and its casting.
+The fact that James Stewart's middle name is Maitland and the judge who was replaced by Judge Weaver was Judge Maitland is coincidental; Judge Maitland was mentioned in John D. Voelker's (Robert Traver's) novel "Anatomy Of A Murder," which preceded the movie and its casting.

 The murder took place at Thunder Bay Inn, on the south shore of Lake Superior.
-The movie came out 11 years before there was a city of Thunder Bay, Ontario, on the north shore.
-(Thunder Bay, Ont. was formed by the merger of Fort William and Port Arthur in 1970.)
+The movie came out 11 years before there was a city of Thunder Bay, Ontario, on the north shore, which was formed in 1970 by the merger of Fort William and Port Arthur.

-Chuck Ramsay, a sportscaster on WBAY in Green Bay, played a small part as an orderly.
-Whenever the station ran Anatomy of a Murder on its late-night schedule, they always billed it as "starring Chuck Ramsay".
+Chuck Ramsay, a sportscaster on WBAY in Green Bay, WI, played a small part as an orderly.
+Whenever the station ran this film on its late-night schedule, it was always billed as "starring Chuck Ramsay".

 James Daly replaced Pat Hingle in the role of Mitch Lodwick after Hingle was injured in a fall down an elevator shaft.
 Daly then left the production to appear in a Broadway play and was replaced by Brooks West, the husband of Eve Arden, who appeared as Maida Rutledge in the film.